-In this context, if decreases in interest rates lead to higher asset prices, the increase in financial wealth would lead to a lower degree of risk aversion and subsequently to a drop in the risky share.14 Therefore, when investors have DRRA in preferences, there is an additional reaching for yield channel, through the wealth effects of interest change changes.
-Since wealth also appears in the portfolio choice model with labor income, as in equation (3), we discuss both channels simultaneously in the section (2.2), when presenting the different testable hypothesis.
+In this context, suppose that a drop in interest rates raises asset prices.
+This would increase investors' financial wealth, resulting in a lower level of risk aversion and a drop in the risky share.
+Therefore, when investors have DRRA preferences, there is an additional reaching for yield channel, through the wealth effects of interest change changes.
+Since wealth also appears in the portfolio choice model with labor income, as in equation (3), we discuss both channels simultaneously in Section 2.2 when presenting the different testable hypothesis.